 June 2014: The Board via its New gTLD Program Committee (NGPC) requests that the GNSO Council consider amending those PDP recommendations that are inconsistent with GAC advice, in line with the GNSO’s PDP Manual for such an amendment process.

-September 2014: The GNSO Council discusses the type and scope of possible amendments with NGPC representatives and sends a letter to NGPC requesting confirmation of the understanding prior to taking further action.
+September 2014: The GNSO Council discusses the type and scope of possible amendments with NGPC representatives and sends a letter to the NGPC requesting confirmation of the understanding prior to taking further action.

-October 2014: The NGPC passes a resolution to provide temporary protections for the names of the International Committee of the Red Cross and International Federation of the Red Cross and Red Crescent Societies, and the 189 National Red Cross and Red Crescent Societies, as identified in the GAC Register of Advice as 2014-03-27-RCRC while the GAC, GNSO, Board, and ICANN community continue to work on resolving the remaining differences.
+October 2014: The NGPC passes a resolution to provide temporary protections for the names of the International Committee of the Red Cross and the International Federation of the Red Cross and Red Crescent Societies, and the then-189 National Red Cross and Red Crescent Societies, as identified in the GAC Register of Advice as 2014-03-27-RCRC while the GAC, GNSO, Board, and ICANN community continue to work on resolving the remaining differences.
+These are included under Specification 5 of the Model Registry Agreement.

 March 2016: The GAC’s Marrakech Communique notes: (1) the GAC’s previous advice that permanent protection of Red Cross, Red Crescent and Red Crystal designations and names need to be implemented as soon as possible; and (2) the GAC’s hope that current discussions involving the GNSO and ICANN staff will resolve the remaining differences between GAC advice and GNSO policy recommendations.